 The Best Platforms for Systemization

 Asana cultivates the cohesiveness of your team.
-With the software’s My Tasks function, you can have a bird’s-eye view of the project in real-time.
+With the software’s My Tasks function, you can have a bird’s-eye view of the project in real time.
 If you want to link a certain task to a team member, you can do this quickly by mentioning them with the “@” symbol.
 Yes, just like any social media chatbox!

 There’s that tendency for a person to be left out of the project loop but not with Asana.
 With the platform, you can efficiently manage new projects with custom templates that document processes accurately.

 When we have the same task for multiple projects, we usually duplicate it.
 For Asana, you can simply add them to both projects so that project owners and stakeholders can monitor the task’s progress.
-Asana’s system is also meticulous in deadlines, so it gives you the option to use “start dates” to help you in pacing your work.
+Asana’s system is also meticulous in deadlines, so it gives you the option to use “start dates” to help you pace your work.

 Seeking unity in your team?
 Notion is a productivity software that allows your team to collaborate and manage projects together.
 At Notion’s forefront is a Kanban board interface, which intelligibly simplifies the creation, storage, and collaboration process.